SpiNNakerManchester/network_tester/docs/source/api.rst

     timeout.
 This may result in new vertices being created internally and placed on otherwise unused chips.

+.. attribute:: Experiment.reinject_packets

+    Enable dropped packet reinjection.

+    Default value: False (do not use dropped packet reinjection).

+    Enabling this feature at any point during the experiment will cause core 1 to be reserved on *all* chips to perform packet reinjection.

+    See also: :py:attr:`Experiment.record_reinjected`,
+    :py:attr:`Experiment.record_reinject_overflow` and
+    :py:attr:`Experiment.record_reinject_missed`.

 Metric Recording Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~